LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

    test(Test) :- Goal.

 This is the most simple dialect, allowing the specification of tests that are expected to succeed.
-The argument of the ``test/1`` predicate, ``Test``, is an atom that identifies it and must be unique.
-A more versatile dialect is:
+The argument of the ``test/1`` predicate is the test identifier, which must be unique.
+A more versatile dialect
+is:

 ::